Another border crossing, but this time from Argentina to Bolivia, then on to Tupiza – let’s hope we get through…

 By this stage and having been awake for 30 hours non-stop, just needed to stay awake until the evening, to then crash in bed.

-As really the first taste of Bolivia, Tupiza has a lovely quiet and more rural feel than Salta.
+As really the first taste of Bolivia, Tupiza exudes a lovely quiet and more rural feel than Salta.
 And because of its location close to the Chillcobija mines, which are rich in lead, copper, zinc, and silver, Tupiza is an important mining centre.
 Although looking around, I don’t see any wealthy locals.

 Founded between 1535 and 1536, stroll around this sleepy town and to its outskirts, to soak up the local atmosphere whilst observing Bolivian life.